An Introduction to Remote Online Notarization with DocuSign Notary

 - Mitigate risk with a robust audit trail with a tamper-evident Certificate of Completion, audio-visual recording and electronic journal

-- Have greater confidence in your signers’ identities with secure identity verification and knowledge-based authentication technologies
+- Have greater confidence in your notaries public and signers’ identities with secure identity verification, knowledge-based authentication technologies, and digital certificates

 All of this is built on DocuSign eSignature, making it easy for you to send, sign and notarize agreements all within DocuSign.